 c.
-Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority that upon the Federation's request, those acting in concert or participation as service providers to Defendants, who have notice of the injunction, cease hosting, facilitating access to, or providing any supporting service to any and all e-commerce websites, including but not limited to the Subject Domain Names, through which Defendants engage in the promotion, offering for sale and/or sale of goods bearing and/or using counterfeits and/or infringements of the Swiss Marks.
+Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority that upon the Federation's request, those acting in concert or participation as service providers to Defendants, who have notice of the injunction, cease hosting, facilitating access to, or providing any supporting service to any and all e-commerce stores, including but not limited to the E-commerce Store Names, through which Defendants engage in the promotion, offering for sale and/or sale of goods bearing and/or using counterfeits and/or infringements of the Swiss Marks.

 d.
-Entry of an order pursuant to 15 U.S.C. § 1116, 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, that, upon the Federation's request, Defendants and the top level domain (TLD) Registry for each of the Subject Domain Names, and any other domain names used by Defendants, or their administrators, including backend registry operators or administrators, place the Subject Domain Names on Registry Hold status for the remainder of the registration period for any such domain name, thus removing them from the TLD zone files which link the Subject Domain Names, and any other domain names being used and/or controlled by Defendants to engage in the business of marketing, offering to sell, and/or selling goods bearing and/or using counterfeits and infringements of the Swiss Marks, to the IP addresses where the associated websites are hosted.
+Entry of an order pursuant to 15 U.S.C. § 1116, 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, that, upon the Federation's request, Defendants and the top level domain (TLD) Registry for each of the E-commerce Store Names, or their administrators, including backend registry operators or administrators, place the E-commerce Store Names, and any other e-commerce store name or domain name being used and/or controlled by Defendants to engage in the business of marketing, offering to sell, and/or selling goods bearing and/or using counterfeits and infringements of the Swiss Marks, on Registry Hold status for the remainder of the registration period for any such e-commerce store name or domain name, thus removing them from the TLD zone files which link the E-commerce Store Names, and any other e-commerce store names or domain names used by Defendants, to the IP addresses where the associated e-commerce stores names are hosted.

 e.
-Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, canceling for the life of the current registration or, at the Federation's election, transferring the Subject Domain Names, and any other domain names used by Defendants to engage in their counterfeiting of the Swiss Marks, to the Federation's control so they may no longer be used for unlawful purposes.
+Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, canceling for the life of the current registration or, at the Federation's election, transferring the E-commerce Store Names, and any other e-commerce store names used by Defendants to engage in their counterfeiting of the Swiss Marks, to the Federation's control so they may no longer be used for unlawful purposes.

 f.
-Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, that, upon the Federation's request, the domain name's registrar(s) and/or the privacy protection service(s) for the Subject Domain Names who are provided with notice of an injunction issued by the Court disclose to the Federation the true identities and contact information for the registrants of the Subject Domain Names.
+Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, authorizing the Federation to serve the injunction on the e-commerce store registrar(s) and/or the privacy protection service(s) for the E-commerce Store Names to disclose to the Federation the true identities and contact information for the registrants of the E-commerce Store Names.

 g.
-Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, authorizing the Federation to serve an injunction issued by the Court on any e-mail service provider with a request that the service provider permanently suspend the e-mail addresses which are or have been used by Defendants in connection with Defendants' promotion, offering for sale, and/or sale of goods using counterfeits and/or infringements of the Swiss Marks.
+Entry of an order pursuant to 28 U.S.C. § 1651(a), The All Writs Act, and the Court's inherent authority, authorizing the Federation to serve an injunction issued by the Court on any e-mail service provider with a request that the service provider permanently suspend the e-mail addresses which are or have been used by Defendants in connection with Defendants'

+promotion, offering for sale, and/or sale of goods using counterfeits and/or infringements of the Swiss Marks.